bendarodes/stockX-data-scraper/README.md

 # StockX-Data-Scraper
 Automated Python tool to scrape real-time stock exchange data using GitHub Actions for CI/CD.
-Fetches stock prices, volumes, and financial metrics for analysis and integration.
+This tool fetches stock prices, volumes, and financial metrics, providing data for analysis and integration into other applications.

 ## Features